Tully-cmd/CS332Lab8/notes.md

 1. On your Kali machine, open a terminal window and browse to the location of the `user_logins.txt` file.

-2. `john` the Ripper has a bunch of rules for common password permutations based on usernames that could potentially crack some of the passwords.
+2. John the Ripper has a bunch of rules for common password permutations based on usernames that could potentially crack some of the passwords.
 To list the available rule list type the following command:

 	`john --list=rules`